RustWorks/dashboard_bevy/README.md

 ## bevy_dashboard

-A tool with knobs, sliders, and other UI widgets for debugging and developping.
+A tool with knobs, sliders, and other UI widgets for debugging and developping. (not ready yet)